sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 - [**Tables in Word are not preserved.**](#word-tables)
 - Formatting is not cleared when copying and pasting inside LibreOffice.
 	This is a LibreOffice bug.
 Pure Paste correctly clears the formatting of the clipboard contents, but LibreOffice does not read the new clipboard contents until you first focus a different window.
 Try copying some styled text in LibreOffice, focus a different window, focus LibreOffice again, and then paste.
 It now correctly pastes the text without formatting.

-#### Why not just use the `Paste and Match Style` menu item or `⌥⇧⌘V`?

-- This app can make it the default behavior.
-- That menu item is not available in all apps.
-- The keyboard shortcut is hard to remember and type.
-- In some apps, like Chrome, the keyboard shortcut is different.
-- This app can exclude certain apps, preserve links, and also remove tracking parameters from URLs.

-#### Why not just remap the `Paste and Match Style` keyboard shortcut to `⌘V`?

-- That menu item is not available in all apps.
-- In some apps, like Word, the menu item has a different label, which requires a separate mapping.
-- This app can exclude certain apps, preserve links, and also remove tracking parameters from URLs.

 #### The copy/paste custom keyboard shortcut does not work